shufo/prettier-plugin-blade/README.md

 ## Limitation

-This plugin is based on [blade-formatter](https://github.com/shufo/blade-formatter) that does not generate ASTs with lexer, so it might not be able to format complex blade properly.
+This plugin is based on [blade-formatter](https://github.com/shufo/blade-formatter) that does not generate ASTs with lexer, so it might be break indentation on complex blade.

 Like:

 - The mix of open/closed HTML tag and directives

-❌ Example of **unformattable** code
+❌ Example of **unexpected** code

 ```blade
 @if ($user)